oicr-gsi/dimsum/dev_guide.md

 Elements from the `head` section of the main layout will be included before the `head` elements from the page template.
 The title from the page and layout will also be concatenated automatically.

+## Assets
+Custom svgs and other visual assets should go into `/src/main/resources/static/img`

+## Font Awesome
+Icons are sourced from [Font Awesome](https://fontawesome.com/).
+Dimsum strictly uses it's free solid variants for consistent branding.

 ## Tailwind CSS

 [Tailwind](https://tailwindcss.com) is a utility-based CSS framework that has been configured for Dimsum's design systems.
-Styles are defined in `tailwind.config.js` and can be reused in different files.
+Custom styles are defined in `tailwind.config.js` and can be reused in different files.

 The config currently scans `.html` and `.ts` files in the `templates` and `ts` directories.
 The generated CSS can be found in `/src/resources/static/css/output.css`.
 New templates not on this path should be added.